 The remote reset switch option allows for placement of another reset switch to a more convenient location, like the front of the machine for example.
 The switch can be mounted on a panel and attached tight with the provided locking nut.
-Attach the connector to the back of the driver board on the farthest right connector.
+Attach the connector to the back of the safety interface module board on the farthest right connector.